donpapitoskey/rn-boiler/README.md

 This is supposed to be a boilet plate using manually configured typescript for mobile  in linux.
 It has already configured some settings for babel module resolver and react navigation 5 and the respective react versions for it to work properly.

+Warning: when cloning with a different project name, you must make sure all the text in the development folder have the same name.
+HINT: search for rn-boiler all along the folders and replace it with your project name

 ## Main libraries

 The used libraries for this boilerplate were: